MS in Insurance Management (Online)

 - MET AD 741 The Innovation Process: Developing New Products and Services

-The four specialization courses are waived for students who hold the Chartered Property Casualty Underwriters (CPCU) designation.
+The four specialization courses are waived in lieu of the Chartered Property Casualty Underwriters (CPCU) designation.

 Select two additional administrative sciences graduate-level courses, with the approval of the online program coordinator.